 Students should submit proof of meeting all of the above requirements prior to starting classes.
 If, after some time, a student fails to submit his or her forms, SUNY Cortland will be required by law to deregister the student.
 Fees apply for re-registering after late submission of forms.

 Per State University of New York policy, all international student students must purchase a SUNY International Student Health insurance.
-In January 2014, the cost will be $515, which will be directly charged to your student account.
+The cost will be $526.35, which will be directly charged to your student account.
 SUNY International Student Health insurance covers the majority of health costs you incur (normally 80-100%), so you will usually not be required to pay all of your expenses up front.

 NOTE: SUNY insurance carries a $100.00 deductible provision.
 This means you pay the first $100.00 for services not provided by the student health service.
 So, be sure to go to the Health Service first, before going to see another doctor (except in an emergency, of course).
 SUNY Insurance does not cover routine optical or dental needs.

 A Note for Athletes on College Teams: The SUNY International Health Insurance Plan only covers up to $1,500 per injury sustained during the practice or play or Interscholastic Sport, meaning one of the official College teams, not club sports.
 Since the cost of diagnosis and treatment of an injury can be substantially higher than $1,500, we strongly recommend the College athletes consider purchasing additional coverage for injuries on top of the International Student Health Insurance Plan.
 Please contact the International Programs Office if you have questions.

 Please review the HTH Worldwide brochure and benefit coverage